Programme

 riding breaks.
 Think of him as your local source of

-information and a fellow traveller.
+information and a fellow traveler.

 to hotel, provide necessary assistance during the tour with